 2.1 Classic Italian Pasta Dishes

-Spaghetti Aglio e Olio: This timeless dish comes from simple ingredients: spaghetti, garlic, olive oil, and red pepper flakes.
-It’s a wonderful representation of traditional Italian cooking, proving that you don’t need elaborate recipes to create an extraordinary meal.
-The aromatic garlic and the heat from the red pepper flakes come together to create a rich, fulfilling flavor profile.
+Spaghetti Aglio e Olio: This old-school Italian dish uses just spaghetti, garlic, olive oil and red pepper flakes.
+It’s proof you don’t need fancy ingredients to make a killer meal.
+The garlicky aroma and the little kick from the pepper flakes blend into a super tasty dish.

-Pasta Primavera: Pasta Primavera is a delightful celebration of fresh vegetables.
-Typically made with penne or fettuccine, this dish features a colorful medley of seasonal vegetables, like zucchini, bell peppers, and peas, all tossed in a light olive oil or herb sauce.
-It’s a refreshing and nutritious take on pasta that can be easily adapted to utilize whatever vegetables are in season.
+Pasta Primavera: Pasta Primavera is basically a big party of fresh veg.
+Usually made with penne or fettuccine, it’s loaded with seasonal veggies like zucchini, bell peppers and peas all tossed in a light olive oil or herb sauce.
+It’s cool, colourful and you can swap in whatever’s fresh.

 2.2 International Variations

-Greek Pasta Salad: A popular cold dish, Greek pasta salad combines pasta with fresh veggies like cucumbers, tomatoes, and red onions, all dressed with olive oil and lemon juice.
-Adding feta cheese and olives enhances the flavor, making this dish a delightful medley of Mediterranean influences, perfect for warm days or as a side for gatherings.
+Greek Pasta Salad: This cold dish mixes pasta with fresh veggies like cucumbers, tomatoes and red onions, all drizzled with olive oil and lemon juice.
+Throw in some feta and olives for extra punch, and you’ve got a bright, zesty salad that’s perfect for hot days.

 2.3 Creative Vegetarian Combinations